brakmic/IHaveNoClue/README.md

 from <a href="http://www.piston.rs/" target="_blank">PistonDevelopers</a>.

-I have almost no experience with Rust, so I thought I could learn a bit about it by creating a client Exe that calls some external C-DLL.
+I have almost no experience with Rust, so I thought I could learn a bit about it by creating a client Exe that calls via <a href="https://doc.rust-lang.org/book/ffi.html" target="_blank">FFI</a> some external C-DLL.
 As far as I know Rust can't call C++ DLLs (because of ABI, I suppose), so I created a simple C project within the Rust-solution.

 The target arch is *Windows x64*.